dsentker/url-signature-bundle/README.md

             // is Signature missing or invalid?
 Show an alert, redirect or do something you like
         }

+        // Alternatively, you can use this method.
+It throws an exception if the hash value
-        // Will throw an Exception if the signature is missing or invalid
+        // is missing or not valid.
         $signatureValidator->verify();

         // There is no need to also inject the request object to your
         // action method as it is provided by RequestValidator instance.